Deido182/GeneralPurpose_SegmentTree/README.md

 to obtain the required structure.

 - ComputeFunction \<T\> explains how to compute the value of node N, starting from its children's values.
-  For example, for a MinSegmentTree the required _Italic compute_ would be something like:
+  For example, for a MinSegmentTree the required _compute_ would be something like:

   ComputeFunction \<T\> compute = (T v1, T v2) -> {
     if(v1 == null)